yosuken/MAGRE/README.md

 ## available filters and categories
 Currently, three filters and coresponding six categories were implemented.
 Users can choose categories used to remove contigs.
 For details of each category, see the publication (Nishimura and Yoshizawa, bioRxiv, 2021)

-1. taxonomy filter (remove taxonomically inconsistent contigs, based on taxonomic assignment of CAT/BAT) category
+- taxonomy filter (remove taxonomically inconsistent contigs, based on taxonomic assignment of CAT/BAT)
-   taxonomy: remove taxonomically inconsistent contigs based on CAT/BAT result.
+  - taxonomy: remove taxonomically inconsistent contigs based on CAT/BAT result.
 See the original publication for datails.
-2. outlier filter (remove outlier contigs in terms of coverage and tetranucleotide composition) categories
+- outlier filter (remove outlier contigs in terms of coverage and tetranucleotide composition)
   - coverage: remove outlier of coverage.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
 This category is applied to contigs of <25% of the input genome size.
   - tetranuc: remove outlier of tetranucleotide composition.
 If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
-3. mobile element filter (viral contigs detected by virsorter or high sensitive terL gene identification, and circular contigs) categories
+- mobile element filter (viral contigs detected by virsorter or high sensitive terL gene identification, and circular contigs)
   - virsorter: remove predicted viral contigs based on virsorter result.
 This category is applied to >=3kb contigs.
   - terL: remove predicted viral contigs based on the terL gene detection through pipeline_for_high_sensitive_domain_search.
 This category is applied to <10kb contigs.
   - circular: remove predicted virus or plasmid based on the circular contig detection through ccfind.
 This category is applied to contigs of <25% of the input genome size.

 ## usage
 ```